-Fiscal year 2020-2021 represents the eighteenth year of The Trust's operations and the seventeenth year that The Trust levied ad valorem taxes.
-Revenues totaled \$143.0 million as compared to \$142.4 million reported in the previous year.
+Fiscal year 2021-2022 represents the nineteenth year of The Trust's operations and the eighteenth year that The Trust levied ad valorem taxes.
+Revenues totaled \$166.2 million as compared to \$143.0 million reported in the previous year.
 The general classes of revenues reported include:

 - Ad valorem taxes The Trust's primary source of revenue.
-On September 21, 2020, The Trust levied .4507 mills, the rolled-back rate, to generate the same total revenue as the prior year.
-This levy resulted in revenue of \$140.2 million, or 98.0%, of total revenues, which The Trust began receiving in November 2020.
-The 2019-2020 levy of .4680 mills resulted in \$139.0 million.
-This increase is less than 1% and is attributable to the increase in taxable values. - Investment earnings Totaled \$256,447.
+On September 20, 2021, The Trust levied .5000 mills.
+This levy resulted in revenue of \$162.6 million, or 97.8%, of total revenues, which The Trust began receiving in November 2021.
+The 2020-2021 levy of .4507 mills resulted in \$140.2 million.
+This increase of \$22.4 million is attributable to the increase in taxable values and an increase in the millage rate. - Investment earnings Totaled \$288,123.
 The Trust places most of its idle cash in a money market account, certificates of deposit and interest earning cash deposits.
-The decrease in interest earnings of approximately \$1.1 million from the prior year is due to a reduction in investments as well as the decline in interest rates from previous years. - Interlocal agreement For the fiscal year ended September 30, 2021, The Trust had an active interlocal agreement with two Community Redevelopment Agencies (CRA), which provides that The Trust is eligible to share in any tax increment revenues that remain at the end of the CRA's fiscal year.
-These two CRAs were required to return \$2,369,104, or 100%, of the funds paid by The Trust in relation to the CRAs.
-Detailed information on the CRA interlocal agreement can be found on page 63.
-The 2019-2020 CRA interlocal agreements revenue totaled \$1,944,939. - Other revenue The Trust recognized \$248,780 for miscellaneous items.
+The increase in interest earnings of \$31,675 from the prior year is attributable to a slight increase in interest rates from previous year. - Interlocal agreement For the fiscal year ended September 30, 2022, The Trust had an interlocal agreement with two Community Redevelopment Agencies (CRA), which provides that The Trust is eligible to share in any tax increment revenues that remain at the end of the CRA's fiscal year.
+These two CRAs were required to return \$2,768,036, or 100%, of the funds paid by The Trust in relation to the CRAs.
+Detailed information on the CRA interlocal agreement can be found on page 66.
+The 2020-2021 CRA interlocal agreements revenue totaled \$2,768,036. - Other revenue The Trust recognized \$180,000 and \$359,866 for a one-time restitution/settlement proceeds and miscellaneous items, respectively.